xylous/grzegorz/doc/generator.md

 Having [fetched IPA transliterations for your wordlist](./ipa-fetch.md), you may now finally find minimal pairs.

-This is done with the `generate` command; you give it the JSON output of `fetchipa` which contains words bound to IPAs and it gives you yet more JSON, this time with all the minimal pairs it found.
+This is done with the `generate` command; you give it the output of `fetchipa` which contains IPA transliterations bound to words and it spews out another file, this time with all the minimal pairs it found, in a [custom file format](./formats.md).

 By default, the `generate` command keeps minimal pairs based on phoneme contrasts, chroneme contrasts and differences in syllable stress.
 You can